-In the event that you damage a decoder, we will repair or replace it for US\$17.00 if you return the decoder to us.
+In the event that you need a repair for a decoder that is out of warranty we will repair or replace it for US\$17.00 if you return the decoder to us.
 This includes shipping the decoder back to you at a continental U.S. address.
 For decoders that are shipped to addresses outside the continental US the charge is US\$23.
-Note that in some cases with Digitrax lower cost decoders,, the cost to purchase a new decoder may be less than the repair charge.
+Note that in some cases with Digitrax lower cost decoders, the cost to purchase a new decoder may be less than the repair charge.